Have you been injured in an accident that was not your fault?

 If you have sustained an injury because of your employer's actions or negligence, you have the right to make a claim.

 Clinical negligence (medical negligence) is the term used when a patient is injured as the result of a doctor, nurse or other medical professional's lack of care.
-Quittance's expert panel of injury lawyers can help you claim compensation from the hospital or clinic responsible for the injury.
+Quittance's expert panel of injury lawyers can help you make a claim against one of the clinics and NHS trusts covering Lenzie, including NHS Greater Glasgow and Clyde (West Glasgow Hospital, Dalnair Street, Glasgow).

 Injury solicitors can help with claiming work related compensation for diverse industrial illnesses ranging from occupational asthma to cancer caused by diesel exhaust fumes.